sqonk/phext-core/README.md

 static public function pop(array $array, int $amount, &$poppedItems = [])
 ```

 Pop elements off the end of the array to the number specified in the 'amount' parameter.
+Returns the modified array.